tanyasreenagesh/WebSearchEngine/README.md

                    for the tokens.
 It also computes tf-idf score for tokens in the query, normalizes these scores, and computes and returns co-sine similarity of the query and all the documents in the index.
 Additionally, it retrieves tokens from a docID, and compresses and decompresses the pickle file.
-                   Finally, it contains functions whose results are passed to gui.py, such as functions to retrive the title of a doc, a description of a doc, and the top 20 results of the query to pass to the gui once the user has typed in a query.
+                   Finally, it contains functions whose results are passed to gui.py, such as functions to retrive the title of a doc, a description of a doc, and the top 20 results of the query.
+3. gui.py:         Creates the GUI.
+4. query.py:       Ranks the top 20 results of the query by their score after calling the respective functions from processing.py, and passes this to the GUI.